Webinar Recording

 The hypothalamus-pituitary-gonadal (HPG) axis orchestrates the production and regulation of sex hormones.
 In response to signals from the hypothalamus, the pituitary gland releases luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which stimulate the gonads (testes in males, ovaries in females) to produce sex hormones—primarily testosterone in males and estrogen and progesterone in females.

 The stress response can significantly impact sex hormone balance.
-In times of chronic stress, the body may prioritize the production of stress-related hormone like cortisol over sex hormones.
+In times of chronic stress, the body may prioritize the production of stress-related hormones like cortisol over sex hormones.
 Elevated cortisol levels due to the overactive stress response can suppress the production of LH and FSH, which in turn affects the secretion of sex hormones.
 This disruption can lead to imbalances such as low testosterone in males and disrupted menstrual cycles and irregular ovulation in females.

 Thyroid Imbalance